 - On weekdays you’ll pay just 3 cents/hour between 8 a.m. and 8 p.m.
 At all other times, you’ll pay just 1 cent/hour.
 If you leave a bike longer than 14 days, the bike is considered abandoned.

 - Bike & Ride facilities are accessible 24 hours a day with your keycard, and they are monitored by security cameras.

-Tip: Keep a “station bike” at a Bike & Ride or in an electronic locker
+Tip: Keep a “station bike” at a Bike & Ride

 With secure parking at a Bike & Ride or in an electronic bike locker, you can park your bike overnight, then take a bus or train to the transit center and finish your commute by bike.
 You get the fun and exercise of biking to work or school, without the hassle of hauling it back and forth on MAX every day.